alexnathanson/solar-protocol/container-setup.md

 # development setup

-We use containers because python package management is painful
+We use containers because python package management is painful.
+These docs are for podman and podman-compose, but it should work the same with docker and docker compose.

 ## install container tools